chacho8800/elite-car-parts/README.md

 - Allow users to save favorite parts.
 - Add user profiles with saved searches or preferences.
 - Include pagination for large catalogs.
 - Improve overall design and UX for a more polished interface.
+- Delete review from parts

 ---